Nuclear Spin-Mediated Relaxation Mechanisms of the V$_{B}^-$ Center in hBN: Results

 \subsection{Effect of Nuclear Spin Entanglement on $\boldsymbol{T_1}$}

-In this section, Model 4 is used to simulate the spin‐relaxation dynamics at $B = 90$ G, which is the same strength performed in the experiment\cite{10.1038/s41467-023-44494-3}.
+In this section, Model 4 is used to simulate the spin‐relaxation dynamics at $B = 90$ G, which is the same strength used in the experiment\cite{10.1038/s41467-023-44494-3}.
 Figs.~\ref{fig:T1_B90}(a) - (c) depict the variations in a population of polarization among a single electron spin, one of the three first-nearest nuclear spins, and the sum of two distant bath spins, respectively.
 These results indicate that the electron spin gradually transfers its polarization to all surrounding nuclei, including both nearest neighbors and the remote bath spins, as evidenced by the sharp increase in nuclear‐spin polarization in Figs.~\ref{fig:T1_B90}(b) and (c).
-As time progresses, the electron‐spin polarization continues to decay until full depolarization is achieved; simultaneously, the nearest‐neighbor nuclei also relax back toward depolarization.
-In contrast, once the two distant bath nuclei acquire polarization from the electron spin, they subsequently begin to transfer polarization back to the first‐nearest nitrogen nuclei.
-Finally, all spin populations will converge towards a value of 0.5, indicating that the spins are depolarizing and approaching thermal equilibrium.
-This coherent oscillation of the first nearest nitrogen nuclei, as exhibited in Fig.~\ref{fig:T1_B90}(d), can be explained by the oscillation between $\ket{m_s=0,m_I}$ and $\ket{m_s=-1,m_I}$ states.
-Such the polarization population changes are following the spin flip-flop processes, as explained earlier.
+As time progresses, the electron‐spin polarization continues to decay until full depolarization is achieved.
+Both the nearest-neighbor and the more distant nuclear spins exhibit an initial transient period ($\sim$30~$\mu$s) during which the nuclear spin polarization rises to positive values before decaying.
+After this transient regime, the entire bath enters a steady-state period, where similar dynamics are preserved over longer timescales, leading to a gradual buildup of polarization in the bath.
+At a later time, not achieved in our simulations, all spin populations will converge towards a value of 0.5, indicating that the spins are depolarizing and approaching thermal equilibrium.
+The fast coherent oscillation of the first nearest nitrogen nuclei, as exhibited in Fig.~\ref{fig:T1_B90}(d), can be explained by the oscillation between the $\ket{m_s=0,m_I=-1/2}$ and the $\ket{m_s=-1,m_I=+1/2}$ states induced by the hyperfine interaction.